 Subrecipients will be required to produce various types of reports, including quarterly financial and performance reports.
-Subrecipients will be required to submit financial and progress reports in IGX and Performance Measurement Tool (PMT) reports in the OJP Performance Measurement Platform within fifteen (15) days of the close of each reporting period.
+Subrecipients will be required to submit financial and progress reports in IGX within fifteen (15) days of the close of each reporting period.
 Additionally, subrecipients shall submit a final report documenting all relevant project activities during the entire subaward period.
 The report will include detailed information about project activities funded, including, but not limited to, information about how the funds were used for each priority program area, data to support statements of progress, and data concerning the results and outcomes of the funded project reflecting successes and impacts.
 The final report is due no later than 90 days following the close of the subaward period.